 Laundry might be my least favorite chore.

 With two rough and tumble, outdoorsy boys, you can probably understand why.
 I’ve also never been a huge fan of the smell of laundry detergent, and I’m mildly worried about the wear-and-tear it caused on my clothes and how the ingredients affected my skin.
-I know detergents like Tide Ultra Powder Detergent and other brands are supposed to help prolong the life of your clothes, but when the Environmental Working Group rates Tide with a big fat “F” on the environmental scale, I have to wonder if there are any benefits to products like this at all.
+I know detergents are supposed to help prolong the life of your clothes, but when the Environmental Working Group rates many brand name laundry detergents with a big fat “F” on the environmental scale, I have to wonder if there are any benefits to products like this at all.

-TIDE Laundry Detergent is really not healthy.
-I’m sure that many of you don’t want to hear this since Tide is a detergent that works, and works well to get clothes looking clean.
+Many laundry detergents are really not healthy.
+I’m sure that many of you don’t want to hear this since many brand name laundry detergents work well to get clothes looking clean.

-- The silicon compounds found in Tide Ultra Powder Detergent are known to cause asthma and respiratory issues
+- The silicon compounds found in many name brand detergent are known to cause asthma and respiratory issues

 - Ingredients such as sodium polyacrylate and peg-75 (which is also linked to cancer and DNA damage) are toxic to our water supply

-- The ingredient 1,4-dioxane, a petrochemical solvent found in paints, varnishes, and some cosmetics, has been detected in original formula Tide detergent (63 parts per million) as well as fragrance-free Tide Free & Clear (89 ppm).
+- The ingredient 1,4-dioxane, a petrochemical solvent found in paints, varnishes, and some cosmetics, has been detected in the original formula detergent (63 parts per million) as well as fragrance-free (free and clear) formulas (89 ppm).

 Unless an article of clothing is extremely dirty and unsanitary, is there really any benefit to all these harsh salts and chemicals?
 Really, even if your clothes are absolutely gross with grunge, you might be better off wearing them dirty than coating them with the chemicals listed above.